kouprlabs/voltaserve-swift/README.md

 - Install [SwiftFormat](https://github.com/nicklockwood/SwiftFormat).
 - Install [SwiftLint](https://github.com/realm/SwiftLint).

-This is a Swift package, it can be imported and used in your application as follows:
+This is a Swift package, it can be installed using the [Swift Package Manager](https://www.swift.org/documentation/package-manager/) and  imported in your code as follows:
 ```swift
 import Voltaserve
 ```